 Follow the steps in the video:

-2. How to merge Unallocated space to a contiguous partition
+2. How to merge Unallocated space to D/E drive (adjacent)

 To merge Unallocated space in Windows 10/8/7 to a contiguous partition, it is very easy with NIUBI Partition Editor, there's only one step, following the methods below.

-① Merge Unallocated space to the left contiguous partition:
+① Merge Unallocated space to D drive (left adjacent partition):

 Right click D: drive and select Resize/Move Volume, drag right border towards right in the pop-up window.